privacyidea/privacyidea/doc/policies/webui.rst

 WebUI policies define the behaviour of the WebUI.
 After activating WebUI policies, the UI must be reloaded once for the change to take effect

-.. index:: WebUI Login, WebUI Policy, Login Policy
+.. index:: WebUI Login, WebUI Policy, Login Policy, login mode
 .. _policy_login_mode:

 login_mode